ssocolow/trafficsim/README.md

 ### Curent Status

-There seems to either be a bug or a glitch where sometimes cars dissapear or appear or move where they aren't supposed to be.
-Probably one of the checks if a car can do a right turn or a left turn is slightly off.
+There might be a bug or a glitch where sometimes cars dissapear or appear or move where they aren't supposed to be.
+One of the checks if a car can do a right turn or a left turn might be slightly off.